hknapp518/AzureHoneyPot/README.md

-Step 1- When I first started up my VM honey pot, I was unable to ping my VM.
-So, I turned off all the firewalls and tried to ping it again, this time being successful.
-Knowing that is it now accepting ICMP traffic will help in attackers being able to scan my network making it a good target.
+Step 1- When I initially started up my VM honey pot, I encountered an issue where it did not respond to ping requests.
+To troubleshoot, I disabled all firewalls, after which I was able to successfully ping the VM.
+This means that the honey pot is now accepting ICMP traffic.
+While this resolves the initial problem, it also increases the attractiveness of the honey pot as a potential target for attackers, as they can now use it for network reconnaissance

 ![able to ping my Azure VM with all of my firewalls turned off](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/5c6e126c-3e06-4cb8-9baf-998fe4dc4dcb)

-Step 2- I wanted to view the Event Security logs on my VM just to get used to what failed and successful logins look like
+Step 2- I wanted to review the Event Security logs on my VM to become familiar with the patterns of failed and successful login attempts.
+By doing so, I aim to develop a better understanding of the typical entries in these logs, which will help me recognize potential security issues or irregularities in the future

 ![Login to VM successful event ID 4624](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/6910167e-b896-4105-8204-979662fdc43a)
 ![Failed login on purpose looking for event ID 4625 for failed login attempts](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/9b66f421-5255-4e9e-b2c6-999f625581c3)